janelia-flyem/NeuTu/README.md

     #Note: if the following command fails with some import error, you can unset PYTHONHOME and try again.
     source <CONDA_ROOT>/bin/activate root
     conda create -n <NAME> -c flyem neutu

+    #for future update, you can run 'conda update -n <name> -c flyem neutu'

 Here \<NAME\> is the conda environment name.
 If you don't know what it is, just use neutu-env.